Find out if you are guaranteed University-managed housing before you start at Sussex and what you can do in advance to make life easier.

 Make sure you have a room

-You’re also guaranteed housing if you’re a non-EU full-time student, who has met the housing application and pre-payment deadline, and is studying:
+You’re also guaranteed housing if you’re a non-UK full-time student, who has met the housing application and paid the tuition fee deposit, and is studying:

 - a Masters

 - the first year of a PhD for a full academic year.

 In some other scenarios you’re also guaranteed a room.